gustavs-vagalis/folder-organizer/README.md

 ## Installation
 ### Windows
-On Windows, currently there is no way to install it,
+On Windows, currently there is no way to install it.

 ### Linux
 ```bash